Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/mapping/README.md

 It helps explain how free text insights relate back to the quantiative survey structure.

 ## Maintenance Guidelines
-- Add new mappins as new rows - do not overwrite existing ones
+- Add new mappings as new rows - do not overwrite existing ones
 - Use version control (pull requests) for transparency
 - Document any changes in CHANGELOG.md
 - Keep question wording consistent with the official NHS Staff Survey